defold/defold.github.io/manuals/modules.md

 ---
+brief: Lua modules allow you to structure your project and create reusable library code.
+This manual explains how to do that in Defold.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Lua modules","Requiring Lua files","Modules","Hot reloading modules","Modules and state"]
 title: Lua modules in Defold
-brief: Lua modules allow you to structure your project and create reusable library code.
-This manual explains how to do that in Defold.
+toc: '["Lua modules","Requiring Lua files","Modules","Hot reloading modules","Modules
+  and state"]'
 ---

 # Lua modules